-30. Use of reasonable force
+31. Use of reasonable force

-- The school has in place a policy for the use of reasonable force which enables and supports staff to make appropriate physical contact and use reasonable force to safeguard children.
+There are circumstances when it is appropriate for staff in schools and colleges to use 'reasonable force' to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.
+'Reasonable' in these circumstances means 'using no more force than is needed'.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.

-'Reasonable' in these circumstances means 'using no more force than is needed'. - The school's policy follows DfE guidance Use of reasonable force in schools, and includes: - response to risks presented by incidents involving children with additional vulnerability SEND, mental health or with medical conditions. - duties under the Equality Act 2010 in relation to making reasonable adjustments, nondiscrimination and their Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force.
+- Tetherdown's policy follows DfE guidance Use of reasonable force in schools, and includes: - o response to risks presented by incidents involving children with additional vulnerability SEND, mental health or with medical conditions, - duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty - o positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force.

-31. Curriculum - Opportunities to Teach Safeguarding
+32. Curriculum - Opportunities to Teach Safeguarding

 - We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned.
 This is a crucial part of preventative education. - Has put in place a whole school approach to helping pupils understand how to keep themselves safe.
-This aims to prepare pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - The school's approach to teaching pupils about safeguarding, including online safety, is part of providing a broad and balanced curriculum.
+This aims to prepare pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment. - The school's approach to teaching pupils about safeguarding, including online safety, is part of providing a broad and balanced curriculum.
 The detail of this is set out in detail in RSE/PSHE/online safety.
-The school makes use of published guidance to develop and deliver this provision, including for RSE, PSHE, and teaching online safety. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - The school recognises that one size does not fit all and takes a personalised and contextualised approach for more vulnerable children, victims of abuse and some SEND children, so they know how to assess risk and adopt safe practices. - The school has implemented the mandatory DfE Relationships Education/Relationships, Sex and Health Education curriculum.
-The school is embedding this into all aspects of the curriculum to ensure equality, age-appropriate and full experiences for all pupils.
+The school makes use of published guidance to develop and deliver this provision, including for RSE, PSHE, and teaching online safety. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others.

+- The school recognises that one size does not fit all and takes a personalised and contextualised approach for more vulnerable children, victims of abuse and some SEND children, so they know how to assess risk and adopt safe practices. - The school has implemented the mandatory DfE Relationships Education/Relationships, Sex and Health Education curriculum.
+The school is embedding this into all aspects of the curriculum to ensure equality, ageappropriate and full experiences for all pupils.
 Further details are given in our SMSC, RSE and PSHE curriculum policies. - Our school systems support children to talk to about their concerns and worries with confidence in the knowledge they will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.

-32. Alternative provision
+33. Alternative provision